Let's check out the Softphone audio settings

-Playback: Built in speakers (the Realteks) as the default device and the headset as the communication device.
-Now test!
+Playback: Built-in speakers (the Realteks) as the default device and the headset as the communication device.

-This doesn’t always work, but when it does, you’ll have your softphone calls ringing out through the speakers (so you don’t have to wear you headset 24/7) and your caller’s voice in your headset.
+This doesn’t always work, but when it does, you’ll have your softphone calls ringing out through the speakers (so you don’t have to wear your headset 24/7) and your caller’s voice will be in your headset.

 Note: This method will only work if you are using a softphone app.
 If you log in through your browser, like Chrome or Internet Explorer, then the calls will go through the speakers, because the browser is not classified as a communications device.